varunkumardev/amitmerchant1990.github.io/_posts/2020-09-07-my-workflow-for-publishing-articles.md

 Once the article has been written, I head to [grammarly.com](https://www.grammarly.com/) and paste in my entire article to check for spelling and grammatical mistakes.
 And once it detects those errors, it can fix those in a cinch.

 On top of this, it also suggests alternative words and removal of unnecessary words which can make the entire reading experience a pleasant one.

+> Back then, I was not very concerned regarding making my articles grammar-correct.
+But over time, I realised it's important from the perspective of a reader because I'm also an avid reader myself.
+And so the grammar correction step entered into my workflow.

 ## Creating Social Banner